fletchjp/MERG-Arduino-Software/README.md

  I have forked Martin Da Costa's code for CBUSmINnOUT in order to use it for a prototype panel on the Totem Mini Lab.

  I need the updates to the CBUS libraries which are not yet in the Arduino system.
-I could upgrade them by hand.
+I have upgraded them by hand.

  ### 19th March 2021